pytorch/pytorch.github.io/_posts/2023-10-10-real-time-speech-rec.md

   </tr>
 </table>

-<small style="line-height: 1.1"><em>**Table 4**: Impact of AV-ASR model size and device on WER and RTF.
-Note that the RTF calculation includes the pre-processing step wherein the Ultra-Lightweight Face Detection Slim 320 model is used to generate face bounding boxes.</em></small>
+<p style="line-height: 1.05"><small><em><strong>Table 4</strong>: Impact of AV-ASR model size and device on WER and RTF.
+Note that the RTF calculation includes the pre-processing step wherein the Ultra-Lightweight Face Detection Slim 320 model is used to generate face bounding boxes.</em></small></p>

 Learn more about the system from the published works below: